-[11.21.2.15] 2.14 NOTICE OF FILING OF PETITION: Pursuant to Section 3-2-7(A) R.O.A.
-1994, the City Human Resources Department shall post notice of the petition the next working day following the filing of the petition, in a place or places conspicuous to the city employees in the bargaining unit, [Unless the director has determined that there is need for a representation hearing pursuant to Section 19, then within 30 days of receipt of a petition, the director board shall issue a notice-] stating that the petition has been filed, naming the petitioner, stating the unit petitioned-for, and stating the procedures for intervention as set forth in Section [16] 2.15, below, including the date by which an intervenor must file its petition and showing of interest.
-The [director] board shall issue sufficient copies of the notice to each employer involved, and each such employer shall post such copies in places where notices to employees are normally posted.
+[11.21.2.15] 2.14 NOTICE OF FILING OF PETITION: [Unless the director has determined that there is need for a representation hearing pursuant to Section 19, then] Within [30 days] 1 day of receipt of a petition, the [director] board shall issue a notice stating that the petition has been filed, naming the petitioner, stating the unit petitioned-for, and stating the procedures for intervention as set forth in Section [16] 2.15, below, including the date by which an intervenor must file its petition and showing of interest.
+The [director] board shall issue sufficient copies of the notice to each employer involved, and each such employer shall post such copies in places where notices to employees are normally posted and in a place or places conspicuous to the city employees in the bargaining unit.
 The notices shall remain posted continuously for at least five days.
-[11.21.2.15 NMAC - N, 3/15/2004]]